ERC-7943 - uRWA - Universal Real World Asset Interface

 /// @dev This is often used for allowlist/KYC/KYB/AML checks.

-/// @param user The address to check.
+/// @param account The address to check.

 /// @notice Checks the frozen status/amount of a specific `tokenId`.